dvginneken/CyTOF_DataAnalysis/Single Feature Analysis/README.md

 * Principal Component Analysis (PCA.R)
 * t-Distributed Stochastic Neighbor Embedding (TSNE.R)

-The trajectory of the lineages (T cells, B cells, Myeloid cells and Natural Killer Cells) are analyzed with the script: Lineage_Percentages.R
+The trajectory of the lineages (T cells, B cells, Myeloid cells and Natural Killer Cells) with aging are analyzed with the script: Lineage_Percentages.R